Staging and prognosis for melanoma

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can discuss any concerns you may have.

-In recent years, clinical trials have led to new drug treatments that continue to improve the prognosis for people with melanoma that has spread from the primary site (advanced or metastatic melanoma).
+In recent years, newer drug treatments such as immunotherapy and targeted therapy have improved the prognosis for people with melanoma that has spread from the primary site (advanced or metastatic melanoma) or is at very high risk of spreading.

 → READ MORE: Your health care team